 Uli Jon Roth: Yeah.
-The Sky Guitar is so important for me, because we’ve just finished the first limited edition with Dean Guitars and I’ve got a new Sky Guitar now.
+The Sky Guitar is so important for me because we’ve just finished the first limited edition with Dean Guitars, and I’ve got a new Sky Guitar now.
 Which I’m going to play tonight, which is an advanced version.
-We’re going to make another 50 edition, it’s called Sky Elite Guitar.
+We’re going to make another 50 edition; it’s called Sky Elite Guitar.
 Yeah.
 We are going to do a lot in the future.
-Will also try and produce a slightly more affordable model in America.
-Which will be America custom made.
-Because at the moment they are all hand-built completely for Dean, by a German builder called Boris Dommenget.
-But we are thinking about putting out US custom shop series.
+We will also try and produce a slightly more affordable model in America, which will be American custom-made.
+Because at the moment, they are all hand-built completely for Dean, by a German builder called Boris Dommenget.
+But we are thinking about putting out the US custom shop series.
 Other than that, I’m working towards a new album.
-I’ve written a lot of new music, in fact I wrote a new song today in Helsinki in the hotel room.
+I’ve written a lot of new music.
+In fact, I wrote a new song today in Helsinki in the hotel room.
 I think that’s going to be a good one.
-So my main problem is that I’m on tour so much, I’ve got actually very, very little time to work.
+My main problem is that I’m on tour so much that I’ve actually got very little time to work.
 So I have to try and do some work in the hotel room.

 Uli Jon Roth: No, I don’t do demos like that.
-Most of it is in my mind and I write it down, and then once I’ve got something written.
-At the end, I will write down the music in the score.
-So for my own memory and then I record it.
+Most of it is in my mind, and I write it down, and then once I’ve got something written.
+In the end, I will write down the music in the score.
+So for my own memory, and then I record it.

 Do you already have a timetable of when you start to make a new album?

 Uli Jon Roth: I will try to start in December and January.
-I don’t have much time, because afterwards we will do two months of America.
-Then we will carry on doing a bigger European tour, and maybe coming back to Sweden.
-Maybe even coming back to Finland, because we could play up North Finland.
+I don’t have much time, because afterward, we will do two months of America.
+Then we will carry on doing a bigger European tour and maybe coming back to Sweden.
+Maybe even coming back to Finland because we could play up North Finland.

-What style of album you are going to create this time?
+What style of the album are you going to create this time?

-I’m of hoping a kind of “back to the roots” album, instead of that massive sound what you used for THE DARK CLOUDS album?
+I’m hoping for a kind of “back to the roots” album instead of that massive sound you used for THE DARK CLOUDS album?